-In business, finding the simple answers to problems are the result of focusing on the fact and challenging what other people think.
-You know those commonly held opinions.
+In business, finding the simple answers to problems are the result of focusing on the facts and challenging what other people think.
+You know those commonly held opinions that are often wrong.
 As you will know too well, finding the answer to the problem is the easier part.
 Many simple solutions are challenging to implement.

 The easy answers are why Apple, Airbnb and Uber are successful.
 If, of course, with the latter two, you don’t determine profit margins when defining success.
-The simple answer will not usually be easy to develop and deliver to customers, so we have taken business problem-solving advice from experts.
+The simple answer will not usually be easy to develop and deliver to customers, so we have taken a look at business problem-solving advice from experts.
 When you first look at a problem, the answer may seem complicated.
 Still, it is essential to keep an open mind and look for the easy to do and easy to understand solutions to the problem your potential customers face every day.
 Easy to follow so your future customer gets it straight away.

-The Desire for Simplicity
+The desire for simplicity

 Just the facts